giovannicalo/brackets-coffeescript/readme.md

 # Brackets CoffeeScript
-An extension for [Brackets](https://github.com/adobe/brackets) that improves [CoffeeScript](https://github.com/jashkenas/coffeescript) syntax highlighting.
+An extension for [Brackets](https://github.com/adobe/brackets) that improves [CoffeeScript](https://github.com/jashkenas/coffeescript) and [CJSX](https://github.com/jsdf/coffee-react-transform) syntax highlighting.

 It is meant as a temporary solution to use while waiting for an improved [CodeMirror](https://github.com/codemirror/CodeMirror) mode.